MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSitePermission.md

   - `[Token <String>]`: Usage: token='{token}'
   - `[UserId <String>]`: key: id of user

-INVITATION `<IMicrosoftGraphSharingInvitation>`: sharingInvitation
+INVITATION <IMicrosoftGraphSharingInvitation>: sharingInvitation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Email <String>]`: The email address provided for the recipient of the sharing invitation.
 Read-only.
   - `[InvitedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[RedeemedBy <String>]`:
   - `[SignInRequired <Boolean?>]`: If true the recipient of the invitation needs to sign in in order to access the shared item.
 Read-only.

-LINK `<IMicrosoftGraphSharingLink1>`: sharingLink
+LINK <IMicrosoftGraphSharingLink1>: sharingLink
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[PreventsDownload <Boolean?>]`: If true then the user can only use this link to view the item on the web, and cannot use it to download the contents of the item.
 Only for OneDrive for Business and SharePoint.
   - `[Scope <String>]`: The scope of the link represented by this permission.
 Value anonymous indicates the link is usable by anyone, organization indicates the link is only usable for users signed into the same tenant.